 * Click here for rating key

-Texas de Brazil Restaurant Review: Southern hospitality meets gaucho-inspired cuisine at Texas de Brazil, where servers don Brazilian cowboy garb, and meats (filet mignon, pork loin, chicken breast, picanha, you name it) to tables until the diner indicates he or she has had enough.
+Texas de Brazil Restaurant Review: Southern hospitality meets gaucho-inspired cuisine at Texas de Brazil, where servers don Brazilian cowboy garb as they deliver skewers of meats (filet mignon, pork loin, chicken breast, picanha, you name it) to tables until the diner indicates he or she has had enough.
 The all-you-can-eat service is available for a set price (around $45 per person).
 Vegetarians will find something to eat at the extensive (50-55 items) hot and cold salad and sides bar (price for the salad bar alone is around $25).
 Black beans and farofa, a classic Brazilian dish made from toasted manioc or maize flour, are there, and don't forget to snag some chimichurri sauce for the meats.
-Brunch also features conventional breakfast fare in addition to grilled meats.
+Brunch features conventional breakfast fare in addition to grilled meats.
 For dessert, papayas and cream keep the tastes of Brazil going, but there are plenty of traditional Southern desserts, such as bananas Foster pie and pecan pie (this is Memphis, after all).
 The extensive, globally selected wine list offers 20-plus wines by the glass and about 20 half bottles.
-Chile and Argentina are well represented, and there are a number of Argentine Malbecs.
+Chile and Argentina are well represented; expect a number of Argentine Malbecs.
 High ceilings with wooden rafters lend the dining room an elegant vibe despite the buffet-style service for the salad bar.